ethantv1234567890/ServerAntiRaid/README.md

 **NOTE: This is not recommended for beginners.
 Please learn the basics of Python before attempting to use this code!**

-Please understand that this bot is not perfect.
-Feel free to contribute anything you want here (no malicious code, please!)
-The best way to prevent raids is to enable *two-factor authentication* on your account and guild, adding a stricter verification level, enabling explicit content filter, and to give out administrative permissions with caution.
+This is a basic moderation bot that you can add on to to suit your own needs.
+Feel free to contribute anything you want here via a push request The best way to prevent raids is to enable *two-factor authentication* on your account and guild, adding a stricter verification level, enabling explicit content filter, and to give out administrative permissions with caution.

 ![AntiRaid Icon created by me!](AntiRaid.png)

-A tutorial and explanation regarding how to use the bot is on my [YouTube](https://www.youtube.com/playlist?list=PLt-Y7KdU42xD6dcy-mqL6c1Nj_XSbZgZ6)!
+A tutorial and explanation regarding how to use the bot is on my [YouTube](https://www.youtube.com/channel/UCDSHlAERINyHPbAkINm7OjQ)!

 Join the official [Discord](https://discord.com/invite/ka35JqY) server!